SyncholisticMG/gh/chapter5/workspace.md

 It’s not cheap either,
 you have to pay to get and stay connected.
 We have bought into the payment system and the myth around technology created by the Global Narrative.
-The Global Narrative is a marketing agency that has got a one star rating only and as such significantly impacts on our I AM Individualisation journey through the debt based system.
+The Global Narrative is a marketing agency that has got a one star rating only and as such significantly impacts on our *I am* Individualisation journey through the debt based system.
 What happens to our body on the journey of discovering spirit and learning to astral travel, journey within or mediate?
 Your body might not be in motion but chemically there is still a lot going on.
-This is an example of aligning the finite I AM with the infinite I AM, the chemical & non-chemical experience simultaneously.
+This is an example of aligning the finite *I am* with the infinite *I am*, the chemical & non-chemical experience simultaneously.

 CORRUPTION,
  BACK TO NATURAL LIVING & ADVANCED SPIRITUALITY (6)
 Q: What level of societal evolution is required to acknowledge rights for all sentient kind and pass spiritually conscious laws?
 Brazil for instance has recognised the dolphins as intelligent species and other countries are starting to follow suit.
-If we would reduce the overall global corruption by 35 percent we would be at progressive societal levels to begin to pass laws in line with natural co-creative evolution with all sentient kind and replace the ongoing fight for survival in the 3rd and 4th world countries with natural thrival.
+If we'd reduce the overall global corruption by 35 percent we'd be at progressive societal levels to begin to pass laws in line with natural co-creative evolution with all sentient kind and replace the ongoing fight for survival in the third and 4th world countries with natural thrival.

 Q: What are the major changes that are required to achieve that 35% reduction in corruption?
 A good way to start is to look at the corruption through international corporates controlling GLOBAL PRODUCTION.
 Let’s contemplate the benefits of an evolutionary relationship between humanoids and an automated workforce.
-The ill advised and propagated doctrine of robots taking over the world, stealing our jobs keeps humanity holding on to self-inflicted limitations.
-It is easy to fall prey to this with large corporates exploiting the job market by manipulating supply and demand.
+The ill advised and propagated doctrine of robots taking over the world, stealing our jobs keeps humanity holding on to self-inflicted limitations. it's easy to fall prey to this with large corporates exploiting the job market by manipulating supply and demand.

 The reversal of the false idea of advanced technology bastardising our standards of living would allow us to recognise the benefits to human evolution.
 We are natural living beings in an ever expanding age of quantum computing and advancing technology is part of our birth right and legacy.